How to implement DMARC enforcement (with DMARC)

 Being at enforcement is a powerful weapon to use in defense of a domain, but it is one that can cause self-inflicted wounds.
 If a domain moves too quickly to enforcement before making sure it has got all of its mail streams authenticated, it can end up getting its own mail bounced, with all the problems that ensue from a failed send.
 The fear of such errors prevents many organizations from getting to enforcement, or perhaps even starting their journey to implement DMARC in the first place.
 We believe that fear is unfounded — if you know how to use DMARC effectively.

-The reports are XML documents, meant to be machine readable, and will contain counts of authentication result checks, grouped by sending IP address, authentication results, and the disposition of the messages (whether they were delivered, deleted, or sent to a spam folder).
-You can inspect these reports for IP addresses known to be in use by your organization, and if authentication failures are reported, you can then take steps needed to address those failures.
+The reports are XML documents meant to be machine-readable.
+They will contain counts of authentication result checks grouped by sending IP address, authentication results, and the disposition of the messages (whether they were delivered, deleted, or sent to a spam folder).
+You can inspect these reports for IP addresses known to be in use by your organization, and if authentication failures are reported, you can then take the steps needed to address those failures.

-Regular consumption of these reports over time, along with efforts to fix any authentication problems, can move the organization forward in their journey to enforcement.
+Regular consumption of these reports over time, along with efforts to fix any authentication problems, can move the organization forward in its journey to enforcement.

 However, without knowing where all the mail streams are, you can’t put authentication in place.
 Although it may sound counterintuitive, DMARC is the best tool available to help you implement DMARC and eventually get to enforcement.